TomElRumi/COVID-19-Social-Monitoring/src/site/community.md

 Going through the posts on that group may offer useful information about the demographic that you want to reach out to.
 The members in that group might know of a survivor and the non-profit might be a good resource as well to help you connect with your subjects.

 <img src="/images/communityengagement2.png" class="center, responsive">

-* Be intuitive about how you can make that initial contact with someone from that community.
-Eg: find a Facebook group that some of them are part of and join it.
-That may help you establish some contact.

 * To gain the trust of an individual or community it’s important that you communicate to them at the outset what are your motivations in reaching out to them.